Angelinaaaaaaaaaaaa/cse15l-lab-reports/labreport4.md

 ## Step 8
-Next, to rerun the tests, we need to repeat what we did in Step 6 again.
+Next, to rerun the tests, we need to repeat what we did in Step 6 again, which is `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` to compile the program and then type `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` to run the code.
 ![image](https://github.com/Angelinaaaaaaaaaaaa/cse15l-lab-reports/assets/115201846/ae3da54b-1b79-4d76-8518-aab6d6e16b9e)

 ## Step 9
-To push the code to our GitHub repository, we should first type `git add ListExamples.java`.
-Next, type `git commit -m "your_message"` to commit the code to git.
-Lastly, type `git push` to push the changes to the origin.
+To push the code to our GitHub repository, we should first type `git add ListExamples.java` + `Enter`.
+Next, type `git commit -m "your_message"` + `Enter` to commit the code to git.
+Lastly, type `git push` + `Enter` to push the changes to the origin.
 ![image](https://github.com/Angelinaaaaaaaaaaaa/cse15l-lab-reports/assets/115201846/d6fe766b-234c-486b-bd53-ad1acd714441)